sriramab/gamamanual/WikiOnly/OperatorsLZ.md

 ### `of_species`

 #### Possible use:
-  * `container` OP `species` --->  `list`
+  * `container` **`of_species`** `species` --->  `list`

 #### Result:
-a list, containing the agents of the left-hand operand whose species is the one denoted by the right-hand operand.The expression agents of_species (species self) is equivalent to agents where (species each = species self); however, the advantage of using the first syntax is that the resulting list is correctly typed with the right species, whereas, in the second syntax, the parser cannot determine the species of the agents within the list (resulting in the need to cast it explicitely if it is to be used in an ask statement, for instance).
+a list, containing the agents of the left-hand operand whose species is the one denoted by the right-hand operand.The expression agents of_species (species self) is equivalent to agents where (species each = species self); however, the advantage of using the first syntax is that the resulting list is correctly typed with the right species, whereas, in the second syntax, the parser cannot determine the species of the agents within the list (resulting in the need to cast it explicitly if it is to be used in an ask statement, for instance).

 #### Special cases:
   * if the right operand is nil, of_species returns the right operand

 #### Examples:
 ```
-list var0 <- (self neighbours_at 10) of_species (species (self)); 	// var0 equals all the neighbouring agents of the same species.
+list var0 <- (self neighbors_at 10) of_species (species (self)); 	// var0 equals all the neighboring agents of the same species.
 list var1 <- [test(0),test(1),node(1),node(2)] of_species test; 	// var1 equals [test0,test1]
 ```